YasasviAvvaru/cache_graph/README.md

 In this assignment you will explore this effect by implementing the **same BFS algorithm over two different graph memory layouts**:

-1. Pointer‑based adjacency list graph
+1. Pointer-based adjacency list graph
-2. Cache‑friendly CSR (Compressed Sparse Row) graph
+2. Cache-friendly CSR (Compressed Sparse Row) graph

 You will then **benchmark and profile** the two implementations to understand how **data layout affects performance**.